shauninman/MinUI-Legacy-Trimui-Model-S/src/libmsettings/readme.txt

 noticed the device doesn't have a /dev/shm it writes to /tmp instead (same difference)

 if we modify the Settings struct we make a copy and name it Settings_v1 then when loading we check the version and translate any values from older version to the current version of Settings

+could we add an SetSettingCallback() that calls a function with key,oldValue,newValue args? that would be better than polling